 In response to a decrease in growth following the rapid growth of the 1990's, the development of another 10-year capital plan was not enough.
 In 2010, CCWA developed its first Strategic Master Plan (SMP).
 The change in our operating environment required that the Authority be more efficient and disciplined in not only in its operations, but also in how it prioritized its operating activities and its capital projects or programs.
-CCWA also completes 5-year updates of our master plans, and the 2015 Update of the SMP serves as an update to the 2010 SMP and is the comprehensive guide in continuing to achieve CCWA's vision of Quality Water, Quality Service.
+By the end of this year, CCWA's 2020 SMP will be complete and serves as the comprehensive guide in continuing to achieve CCWA's vision of Quality Water, Quality Service.
 The approach taken to develop the plan prioritizes the operating and capital projects according to CCWA's strategic priorities.
 Additionally, the projects are scheduled based on the priority, predecessor or successor projects, and other schedule requirements and a 10-year cash flow schedule was developed.
-Projects scheduled for FY 2018 - 2019 were incorporated into the budgeting process, and moving forward, this document will continue to support the strategic planning and budgeting process.
-Additionally, CCWA is currently developing the 2020 SMP which will be complete in April 2020 and identify projects over a ten-year period.
+Projects scheduled for FY 2020 - 2021 were incorporated into the budgeting process, and moving forward, this document will continue to support the strategic planning and budgeting process.

-The 2015 SMP identified 95 water, sewer, and stormwater projects that \$367.1 represent million dollars over 10 years.
-Exhibit 6 shows the projected expenditures over the 10-year planning period for the water and sewer fund.
-Of those projects, \$162 million estimated to be needed for pipeline asset management needs.
+The 2015 SMP identified 145 water, sewer, and stormwater projects that \$665 represent million dollars over 10 years.
+Exhibit 6 shows the projected expenditures over the 10-year planning period for the water and fund.
+Of sewer those projects, \$195 million estimated to be needed for pipeline asset management needs.
 Considering the amount and age of CCWA's system, there is significant work to complete.
 CCWA maintains almost 1,500 miles of water distribution lines, 1,100 miles of sewer conveyance pipe, and 500 miles of stormwater pipe.
 As shown in Exhibit 7, our pipes, laid end to end, would span from Miami to Seattle.

-EXHIBIT 6 2015 Update of the SMP, Projected Capital and Operating Expenditures, Water and Sewer
+EXHIBIT 6 2020 SMP, Projected Capital and Operating Expenditures, Water and Sewer